Section Image

 Saint Paul Church holds a popular annual picnic

 The small city center is anchored by St. Paul Catholic Church, a late-1800s structure built in the American Gothic Revival style.
 “The church is a large part of our community,” Wilber says.
-“They host a very popular annual picnic with bingo and all the old-timey comfort food — fried chicken, kettle roast beef, mashed potatoes.
-A lot of the newer people moving into the north side ask how they can get involved.”
+The church's annual picnic is a major event in the community.
+“They have fried chicken, kettle roast beef, mashed potatoes and all the old-time comfort food," Wilber says.
+The picnic has been going on for over 100 years, and according to Wilber, newer residents are often eager to get involved.
 The city also has a fire station, the St. Paul Catholic school and a park that hosts an annual tree lighting.
 The only other attraction in the area is Cherokee Lakes Campground on the north side, which has tent sites and RV lots around a central lake.

 The Dog Prairie Tavern is a community centerpiece

 The only restaurant in the city, Dog Prairie Tavern, is a community gathering space, especially in the warmer months when its patio and a sandlot volleyball court open up.
-“Dog Prairie is the place to go for anything, from informal birthday parties to anniversaries,” Wilber says.
-“And they have live music every weekend.”
+“Dog Prairie has live music almost every weekend,” Wilber says.
+"It is where you go if you want to host informal birthday parties, anniversaries or engagements."
 The tavern serves pub food and beer all year round and gets especially busy for its Lent fish fry.

 Saint Paul is 20 minutes from shopping and dining